Bored Panda works better on our iPhone app

 In this redditor’s family, this year, she became the one to welcome the family in her home for Thanksgiving.
 She was also the person who had to make sure the food was in order, and that meant preparing something vegan for her brother and his girlfriend to eat.
 But the compromise of having some vegan dishes alongside meat was not good enough for him.

-Scroll down to find the full story below, where you will also find Bored Panda’s interview with a registered dietitian-nutritionist, Jane Burrell, who was kind enough to answer a few of our questions about the vegan diet.
+Scroll down to find the full story below, where you will also find Bored Panda’s interviews with the OP themselves, as well as with a registered dietitian-nutritionist, Jane Burrell, who was kind enough to answer a few of our questions about the vegan diet.

 Many holidays entail serving certain staples